ralna/GALAHAD/doc/Julia/rst-dir/dgo_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- eval_f